School of Engineering

 Subject Areas: Engineering

 Hadley Brooks has been a mechanical engineering lecturer at the University of Central Lancashire since January 2012.
 He specialises in novel manufacturing technologies and product innovation.
+Hadley is research active within the area of additive manufacturing and the development of smart machines.
+He is currently a member of the Advanced Digital Manufacturing Technology Research Centre and the Jost Institute for Tribotechnology.
 He previously worked at the Lancaster Product Development Unit at Lancaster University providing engineering design and prototyping expertise.
-Hadley is research active within the area of additive manufacturing and the development of smart machines.
-He is currently a member of the Advanced Digital Manufacturing Technology Research Centre.

 Hadley Brooks graduated with his PhD in mechanical engineering from the University of Canterbury in 2009.
-For the remainder of the year he worked in the University of Canterbury’s product innovation centre.
-In 2010 Hadley carried out postdoctoral research in the field of electrospinning at Plant and Food Research in New Zealand before returning to the University of Canterbury to teach.
-In 2011 Hadley moved to the Lancaster Product Development Unit at Lancaster University where he provided engineering assistance to SME’s in the Northwest region.
+In 2010 Hadley carried out postdoctoral research at Plant and Food Research in New Zealand developing smart wound dressings in collaboration with NZ Extracts Ltd. In 2011 Hadley moved to the Lancaster Product Development Unit at Lancaster University where he provided engineering design, prototyping and manufacturing assistance to SME’s in the Northwest region.

-In 2012, Hadley joined the University of Central Lancashire as a lecturer in engineering, where he contributes to the teaching of the engineering courses.
+In 2012, Hadley joined the University of Central Lancashire as a lecturer in engineering, where he teaches on the undergraduate and postgraduate Mechanical Engineering courses.
 Hadley is also actively involved in knowledge transfer to industry and the wider community.
 Hadley’s research interests are many and varied including: additive manufacturing, robotic manufacturing, soft robotics, electrospinning, composites and intelligent (tribotronic) machines.